50 Facts About Life You Won't Believe You Didn't Already Know

 Researchers at John Hopkins University took the average of light from over 200,000 galaxies.
 It turns out the universe is, on average, kind of beige.
 They named the color "cosmic latte."

-They also have a higher tolerance for pain, which is fortunate.
+They also have a higher tolerance for pain than men do, according to Time.

 Use Amazon Smile instead of plain old Amazon, and Amazon will donate 0.5 percent of your purchases to a charity of your choosing.